rehldeal6/SpiraUnplugged/README.md

 since that specific instance of **FFX** is the **6th** entry under `order`.
 Once the update to the current status file has been made, [restart the stream](#restart-the-stream).

 ## Controlling the stream - Docker
-The stream is being run by the `docker` software. `Docker` uses the [zanarkand docker image](https://hub.docker.com/repository/docker/rehldeal/zanarkand) and puts it in a "container".
+The stream is being run by the `docker` software. `Docker` uses the [zanarkand docker image](https://hub.docker.com/repository/docker/rehldeal/zanarkand) (account required) and puts it in a "container".
 This image contains all of the required software that is needed in order to run the stream.
 In order to run the following commands, your user account needs to be in the `docker` group on the server.
 If your user is not in the group, run the command `sudo usermod -aG docker <your username>`.

 ### Before creating the docker container
 Before you create the docker container, there needs to be a directory on the server that looks like the [Folder Structure and File Information](https://github.com/rehldeal6/SpiraUnplugged/blob/master/README.md#folder-structure-and-file-information) section (probably in `/opt/zanarkand/` on the server).
 This is so the container can use that directory to run properly.
 Ensure all of the settings in `config.yml` are correct (especially `youtube_key`).
 The `setup.sh` script is used to create all of the needed directories and videos and is mapped to the `/opt/zanarkand` directory inside the image (see the `-v` flag in the command below)